miloshevskamarija/CloudTech/README.md

    pip install -r requirements.txt
    ```

-4. **Build the Docker image**
+4. **Build the Docker image (optional)**

-   A `Dockerfile` is provided that installs all required system packages (ROOT, uproot, pandas, Dask, etc.) and copies the analysis scripts into the image.
+   A `Dockerfile` is provided that installs all required system packages (build tools, etc.) and copies the analysis scripts into the image.
 Build the image using:

    ```bash
    docker build -t cloudtech:latest .